yoachim/PotentialProjects/README.md

 Take a bunch of stellar spectra, figure out how well LSST will be able to recover stellar metallicity.
 What if we add a narrow-band filter? https://github.com/lsst-sims/sims_narrowband_stellarZ

+## Star Galaxy Separation with IR

+Similar to the above, I want to know how well we could do star galaxy separation in LSST data if we had IR observations as well.
+In theory, galaxies should be bright in the IR while stars get fainter.

 ## Astronomer Employment via publication records

 damn, I need to finish this: